 August 7, 2018 – USQ Salon: “The hyperlinked campus: connected learning and collaborative reflection.”

 Dr Stephens’ Salon, titled The Hyperlinked Campus, was live streamed from the USQ Toowoomba TV studio and attended online by over 80 people.

 Before the Salon, Dr Stephens and I sat down and had a chat about trends and challenges in online learning.
 A recording of our ‘couch interview’ is also available now.

-So once again, thanks to all the kind library folk I met, including APLIC delegates from New Zealand and Singapore.
+So once again, thanks to all the kind library folk I met, including APLIC delegates from Australia, New Zealand and Singapore.
 I can’t wait to return to that part of the world sometime soon.